"Improving Smiles with less drilling" - Limiting tooth reduction - Less drilling

 Improving Smiles with less drilling is better!

 In the past, veneers required a fair amount of drilling of the natural teeth.
-Now, there are ways to do it with less drilling.
-More natural tooth structure is preserved doing this.
+Now, the dentist only removes a small amount of enamel with much less drilling.
+More natural tooth structure is preserved doing these prepless veneers.
 This allows for a stronger tooth and a stronger restoration.
-Because more enamel remains, the bond between tooth and veneer is stronger.
+Because more enamel remains, the bond between tooth and porcelain is stronger.
 Bonding materials attach to enamel much better than to dentin.
 With less drilling of the teeth, protective temporaries are not needed.
 Temporaries can be time consuming.
-Making temporaries will double the appointment time.
+Making temporary veneers will double the appointment time.
 Any way to shorten a dental visit is better.

 The Preparation Process with tooth veneers

-Patients like to know how their teeth will be affected by having veneers.
-As part of the preparation process, we remove any old filling materials or bonding.
+Patients like to know how their teeth will be affected by having them done.
+As part of the process, we remove any old filling materials or bonding.
 We round out any sharp edges that exist on the teeth.
 It is best not to wrap glass around sharp edges.
 Cracks can occur in the glass if the underlying teeth are not rounded out.
-These cracks will cause the eventual failure of the restoration.
+These cracks will eventually cause the glass to break.

 The philosophy of minimally invasive dentistry has other benefits.
 Due to less drilling, Novocaine is not even needed.
 The tooth enamel may not be touched.
 The smoothing of edges is done with buffing wheels or ultra-fine grit drills.
 A light touch by the dentist makes the appointments much shorter.